Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Introduction

+\end{definition} In both cases, the function $\psi$ is called the \emph{mirror map} or \emph{potential} of the mirror descent algorithm.
+If there are multiple minimizers of the empirical risk, the potential determines which of them mirror descent converges to \citep{Gunasekar2018}.
+More generally, it determines the optimization path, see \cref{subsec:risk-along-optimization-path} on page \pageref{subsec:risk-along-optimization-path} for a visualization.
+We remark that continuous-time mirror descent is also referred to as Riemannian gradient flow \citep{Gunasekar2021mirrorless}.
+Stopping mirror descent before convergence, that is, using $\alphatstar$ for some $\tstar>0$ as the estimator is called \emph{Early-Stopped Mirror Descent} (ESMD).

+So far, an analysis akin to the works of \citet{Chatterjee2014} and \citet{Bellec2016sharporacleinequalitiessquares} has eluded early-stopped mirror descent.
+In this work, we close this gap and show that a risk bound almost identical to the one from \cite{Bellec2016sharporacleinequalitiessquares} also applies to ESMD, provided the potential is appropriately chosen based on $K$ and $\tau$.
+This bound holds for \emph{any} convex constraints and \emph{any} design matrix, and importantly, in the high-dimensional setting ($d\gg n$).

-with high probability over draws of the noise $\xi$. \end{theorem*} More specifically, our contributions are as follows. \begin{itemize} \item We prove a tight bound on the in-sample risk of ESMD in terms of the critical radius from \citet{Chatterjee2014} by connecting it to the offset condition (\cref{thm:in-sample-risk-bound}).
-As a consequence, we prove that the worst-case risk of ESMD is bounded by that of the LSE (\cref{cor:comparison-LSE}), implying that whenever the LSE is minimax optimal, so is mirror descent with optimal stopping time. \item Importantly, our results hold in the high-dimensional setting ($d\gg n$), where the the complexity of the shape constraint plays a crucial role in circumventing the curse of dimensionality, and the empirical risk using squared loss cannot be strongly convex; a bottleneck for some previous analyses. \item Using the Minkowski functional of the convex body that acts as the shape constraint, we provide sufficient conditions on the optimization potential for our bound to apply (\cref{subsec:designing-potentials}).
+We summarize our main contributions below. \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt] \item We prove a tight bound on the in-sample risk of ESMD in terms of the stationary radius (\cref{thm:in-sample-risk-bound}).
+As a consequence, we provide sufficient conditions under which the worst-case risk of ESMD is bounded by that of the LSE (\cref{cor:comparison-LSE}) and for minimax optimality (\cref{cor:minimax-optimality}). \item Using the Minkowski functional of the convex body, we provide sufficient conditions on the optimization potential for our bound to apply (\cref{ass:sufficient-conditions-psi}).
 We use these conditions for developing new (and analyzing existing) potentials in several examples (\cref{sec:applications}). \item We apply our risk bounds to $\ell_p$-norm balls with $p\in [1,2)$ as well as general $M$-convex hulls and derive sharp statistical rates (\cref{sec:applications}).
-We accompany our bound for $\ell_p$-balls with $p\in(1,2)$ with a matching minimax lower bound for column-normalized fixed design matrices.
-At the same time we demonstrate the sub-optimality of our bound on the in-sample risk of early-stopped mirror descent\textemdash inherited from the LSE\textemdash in the case of Gaussian design.
+We accompany our bound for $p\in(1,2)$ with a matching minimax lower bound for column-normalized fixed design matrices.
+For $\ell_1$-constraints, our bound improves upon the best known bounds, demonstrating the benefits of our tight analysis. \end{itemize}